 Experimentation, Good Focus, Collaboration and Learning from Failures is Necessary for Innovation in APAC

 About Christian Besler: Christian is the Chief Digital Officer of AC Health (Ayala Health), a wholly owned subsidiary of Ayala Corporation.
 AC Health aims to build an integrated ecosystem that makes quality healthcare more accessible and affordable.
-Previously, he was the Co-Founder and Vice-President of Kickstart Ventures, a Globe-backed venture capital firm for disruptive technologies and business models.
+He is also the Co-Founder and Vice-President of Kickstart Ventures, a Globe-backed venture capital firm for disruptive technologies and business models.
 Over the past years, he has worked in diverse industries from Telecommunications, Software, Business Consulting, and Finance.
 He gained international expertise in Startups as well as Multinational Corporations in Berlin, New York, Milan, and Manila.
 Christian is the HIMSS APAC Innovation Hub Committee Chair.

-Q1.
 What are the important new innovations that we should keep an eye out for?

-A1: Allow me to focus on a few selected themes rather than specific innovations, with each theme home to many existing and future innovations.
+Allow me to focus on a few selected themes rather than specific innovations, with each theme home to many existing and future innovations.